benfertig/timestamper/README.md

 ### Images
 #### Flaticon
 <a href="https://www.flaticon.com/free-icons/timestamp" title="timestamp icons">Timestamp icons created by Freepik - Flaticon</a>
-* These images are licensed under the Flaticon License ([See section 8 of the Freepik Company Terms of Use](https://www.freepikcompany.com/legal#nav-flaticon)).
+* These images are licensed under the Flaticon License ([see section 8 of the Freepik Company Terms of Use](https://www.freepikcompany.com/legal#nav-flaticon)).
 #### Iconfinder
 https://www.iconfinder.com/iconsets/ionicons
 * These images are licensed under the [MIT License](https://opensource.org/licenses/MIT).